ephread/TheBell/README.md

 ## License

-The codebase is licensed under the terms of the Apache License 2.0, see [LICENSE.APACHE] for more information.
+The codebase is licensed under the terms of the Apache License 2.0, see [LICENSE] for more information.
 It includes code inspired by DebouncedOnChange, licensed under the terms of the MIT license.